saalfeldlab/n5-spark/README.md

 * **Neighborhood shape**: specifies how pixels are grouped into connected components.
 There are two options:
   * Diamond (default): only direct neighbors are considered (4-neighborhood in 2D, 6-neighborhood in 3D).
   * Box (`-s box`): diagonal pixels are considered as well (8-neighborhood in 2D, 26-neighborhood in 3D).
 It can be used to decrease the number of trivial components.
+* **Min size**: minimum size of a connected component in pixels.
+If specified, components that contain fewer number of pixels are discarded from the resulting set.
+By default all components are kept.
 * *block size*: comma-separated list.
 If omitted, the block size of the input dataset is used.
 * *compression scheme*: if omitted, the compression scheme of the input dataset is used.